 Customs: Wichita County Fair & Carnival

-Famous for the community-owned and operated carnival and its 25 cent rides and games, the 100+ year old fair also features many long standing traditions such as the parade, Old Settlers’ Breakfast, rodeo and turtle race.
-Held the first weekend in August each year.
-July 30—August 2, 2008.
+Famous for the community-owned and operated carnival and its 50 cent rides and games, the 100+ year old fair also features many long standing traditions such as the parade, Old Settlers’ Breakfast, and rodeo.
+Held the last weekend in July each year.
 Located at 800 East “M” Street.

 Geography: White Woman Creek

 White Woman Creek got its name following an Indian attack in the late 1860’s.
 An Indian war party attacked homesteads in the area, including an Army ambulance.
 A mutilated body of a soldier was found in the ambulance carnage and settlers later learned that a woman was traveling with the ambulance and was kidnapped by the Indians.
 The woman, to avoid the same tortures she had seen inflicted upon the ambulance driver, stole a rope from the Indians while they camped, ran to a tree on the banks of this little stream and hanged herself before her captors could stop her.
 From that time, the story goes, the Indians called this stream White Woman Creek.
 The creek runs through the western and southern parts of the country.

 Billed as one of the bloodiest county seat fights in Kansas, the cities of Leoti and Coronado battled for the right to be the county seat on February 27, 1887.
 Visit the Museum of the Great Plains to see Old Leoti City and county seat fight displays, 201 North 4th, Leoti 620-375-2316

 Maybe Wichita County’s most famous son, Steve Tasker played in 4 Super Bowls as a special teams player with the Buffalo Bills and was named MVP of the 1993 NFL Pro Bowl.
 Visit the Steve Tasker display at the Museum of the Great Plains, 201 North 4th, Leoti.
 620.375.2316